tricktron/frege-gradle-plugin/README.md

 E.g.: `gradle compileFrege --compileItem=[full module name | absolute path to .fr file]`.
 - **runFrege**: Runs the Frege module specified by `mainModule`.
 Alternatively you can also pass the main module by command line, e.g: `gradle runFrege --mainModule=my.mod.Name`.
+- **testFrege**: Tests all QuickCheck properties defined in the specified `mainModule`.
+You can pass test args on the command line, e.g: `gradle testFrege --args="-v -n 1000 -p pred1`.
+Run `gradle testFrege --args=-h` to see all options.
 - **replFrege**: Takes care of all project dependencies of the specified `replModule` and prints the command to start the Frege REPL and load the `replModule`.
 E.g.: `(echo :l <path to replModule.fr> && cat) | java -cp <your-correct-classpath-with-all-dependencies> frege.repl.FregeRepl`.